husayt/josediazgonzalez.com/_posts/2011-04-13-my-development-setup.markdown

   category: Other
   tags:
   layout: post
+  description: For the purposes of archiving how I like to develop, I'll chronicle a few things here.
 ---

 For the purposes of archiving how I like to develop, I'll chronicle a few things here.